CubeLander/sage-llm/docs/contributing/model/multimodal.md

         ```

     To assign the vision embeddings to only the image tokens, instead of a string
-    you can return an instance of [PromptUpdateDetails][vllm.inputs.multimodal.processing.PromptUpdateDetails]:
+    you can return an instance of [PromptUpdateDetails][vllm.io.inputs.multimodal.processing.PromptUpdateDetails]:

     ??? code